edwardkerry/CV/README.md

 ## Ed Kerry

-Previously a project manager and fundraiser, I have embraced a long-term desire to become a web developer.
+Once a project manager and fundraiser, I have embraced a long-term desire to become a web developer.
 I am adept at evaluating large-scale problems, researching options, and implementing incremental steps to reach final solutions.

-Previously I have helped over 600 vulnerable people learn life-saving skills, raised over £750,000 to transform the lives of people with learning disabilities, and delivered IT Security reports to cabinet ministers.
+I have helped over 600 vulnerable people learn life-saving skills, raised over £750,000 to transform the lives of people with learning disabilities, and delivered IT Security reports to cabinet ministers.
 These were not all the same job.

 Now I am seeking my first role in an exciting new career.
 I want to be challenged by and learn from supportive, collaborative teammates in a friendly, creative and adventurous organisation.